-By signing the proxy, you revoke all prior proxies and appoint David Crane and Tanuja M. Dehne, and each of them, with full power of substitution, to vote the shares on the matters shown on the reverse side and any other matters which may come before the Annual Meeting and all adjournments.
+By signing the proxy, the undersigned stockholder revokes all prior proxies and appoints David Crane and Tanuja M. Dehne, and each of them, each with full power of substitution, to represent and vote all of the shares at the Annual Meeting of NRG Energy, Inc. to be held on July 21, 2009 and any adjournment or postponement thereof on the matters shown on the reverse side and on any other matters which may come before the Annual Meeting and all adjournments and postponements thereof.